ljunggren/boozang-docs/README.md

 ###### The pattern

-In this section there will be brief description of the pattern that solves the problem.
+In this section, there will be a brief description of the pattern that solves the problem.

 ###### Implementation details

-In this section there will be an explanation on how this can be solved in the Boozang tool, including screenshots of the test.
+In this section, there will be an explanation on how this can be solved in the Boozang tool, including screenshots of the test.

 ###### Boozang code example

-There will also be a code example from the editor tab, to further clarify the pattern.
+There will also be a code example from the editor tab to further clarify this pattern.

 ## Conditional Patterns

-Conditional patterns deals with decision making.
+Conditional patterns deals with descision making.

 ### If pattern

 **The problem**

-In "Red or yellow" (http://thelab.boozang.com/yellowOrRed) a color can be generated by clicking the button "Generate Color".
-We want to make sure that the user hits the red button if "red" is being generated, and does nothing otherwise.
+In "Red or yellow" (http://thelab.boozang.com/yellowOrRed), a color can be generated by clicking the button "Generate Color".
+We want to make sure that the user hits the red button if "red" is being generated and does nothing otherwise.

 ###### The pattern

-The if pattern is the standard conditional pattern from programming that involves doing an action if a condition is met.
-In test automation this involves a validation (or assertion).
+The if-pattern is the standard conditional pattern from programming that involves doing an action if a condition is met.
+In test automation, this involves a validation (or assertion).

 ###### Implementation details

-In Boozang this can be implemented in two ways
+In Boozang, this can be implemented in two ways

 - Using two different tests ("main", "click red button") and using validation exit conditions in main to call the other test
 - Using one test a group with an exit group condition

-To keep it simple we are using the group method
+To keep it simple, we are using the group method

 ![if-pattern](images/if-pattern.png)